drakeRAGE/CaptureChronicles/README.md

 ```

 ## Contributing
 We welcome contributions from the community!
-If you're interested in contributing to this project, please follow these steps:
+If you're interested in contributing to this project, please follow our contributing guidelines.

-Fork the repository.
-Create a new branch for your feature or bug fix.
-Commit your changes and push the branch.
-Open a pull request detailing your changes.

 ## Usage
 Admin Panel: Access administrative features to manage events, users, and site content.